PSA

 To help guide treatment or decide on a strategy for additional biopsies, a more accurate diagnosis is required.
 Dr. Moul hopes that an imaging test that reliably assesses the size and aggressiveness of prostate tumors will be developed because there is now no imaging test comparable to those that are available for breast cancer.

-Newer-generation ultrasound or MRI advancements in intra-glandular imaging may serve as a foundation for focal-gland treatments such focal cryotherapy and high-intensity focused ultrasound (HIFU).
-However, without such
+Newer ultrasound or MRI technologies that improve images of the glandular system inside the prostate may be used as a base for focal-gland treatments like focal cryotherapy and high-intensity focused ultrasound (HIFU).

 The most promising technological advancements are those in molecular diagnostics, which are still in the works.
 These comprise ongoing investigations into novel biomarkers and advancements in genetic testing, including the PCA3 urine test.
 The clinical community will have to wait till clinical trials validate them.